How To Quit Smoking: Tips For Overcoming Addiction

 Additional benefits of quitting smoking

 Positive health changes from quitting smoking can also lead to other benefits, such as healthier skin, a cleaner mouth, and an improved sense of taste and smell.
-Regarding smell, the scent of smoke lingering on you and your clothes may no longer be a concern, and you will likely smell better to those around you.
+Regarding smell, the scent of smoke lingering on you and your clothes may no longer be a concern.
+Financial reasons for quitting smoking can also be common.
+By stopping, you can save money to put toward enjoyable and healthy items, events, and causes.

 It’s estimated that if you buy and smoke a pack of 20 cigarettes every day, you may spend approximately $188 each month on this habit.
-At this rate, in one year, you may spend $2,292, and in 10, it can add up to $34,318.
+At this rate, in one year, you may spend $2,292; in 10, the amount can add up to $34,318.
 Therefore, the financial benefits of quitting smoking shouldn’t be underestimated, especially since the cost of cigarettes can be much higher than this in many parts of the United States.
 You can use this tool to see how much quitting smoking may save you.

-Many people who think about quitting smoking may be considering their friends, family, and significant others.
-Ultimately, stopping will likely benefit the person quitting the most, but knowing that the people they care for can support them through the process may be additional motivation that can help them follow through and quit smoking.
+People thinking about quitting smoking may be considering their friends, family, and significant others.
+Stopping this behavior may benefit the person quitting the most, but knowing that the people they care for can support them through the process may be additional motivation that can help them follow through and quit smoking.
+By quitting, you may also protect your loved ones from the harmful effects of secondhand smoke, which can have serious health consequences for those around you.

 Getty/AnnaStills